OKX Friends Issue 02 | Conversation with Independent Researcher Chen Jian: Experience Sharing and Industry Insights from a Cross-Industry Tech Expert

 Chen Jian: For new developers, my advice is:

 First, you must find an organization.
 You can join a developer community or participate in several hackathon projects.
-Even if you are just helping out, this is very important.
+Even if you are just helping out, it is still very important.
 Practicing through this organization and participating in actual development work is crucial.
-Try not to reinvent the wheel on your own.
+Try not to reinvent the wheel.

 Second, consider platforms like the WTF Academy created by 0xAA.
-It gathers many developers, and you can submit code on GitHub to contribute your efforts.
-Even if you are just taking courses, collecting badges, and then joining developer communities, this is also a very effective path.
+This platform gathers many developers, and you can submit code on GitHub to contribute your efforts.
+Even if you only take courses, collect some badges, and then join the developer community, this is also a very effective path.

-In summary, joining communities and participating in practice is the most effective growth path.
+In summary, joining a community and participating in practice is the most effective growth path.

 Mercy: What are your thoughts on the recent Token2049 in Singapore?

-Chen Jian: My overall impression of this year's 2049 is that compared to last year, there doesn't seem to be any new track or sector that feels like it's gaining momentum.
-Last September was right at the intersection of the bull and bear markets, and there were still many new things to see.
+Chen Jian: My overall impression of this year's 2049 is that, compared to last year, there seems to be no emerging new track or sector that feels like it is gaining momentum.
+Last September was just at the intersection of a bull and bear market, and many new things could still be seen.
 For example, I wrote a short article last year predicting that the Ton ecosystem would rise.
-But this year, after thinking it over, it feels like everyone is either very mature in what they are doing or in a state of anxiety, with no obvious new tracks or sectors emerging.
+But this year, after thinking it over, it feels like everyone is either very mature or in a state of anxiety, with no obvious new tracks or sectors emerging.

 From the perspective of the entire industry, I feel that everyone is quite anxious.
 Whether in the primary or secondary market, it seems that not much money has been made this year.
-VCs appear to have made money on paper, but in reality, they haven't realized those gains.
-Traders in the secondary market are generally stuck, and project parties are also very anxious.
-Projects that have already launched coins are waiting to cash out to continue their work, while projects that missed the golden window in March to get listed on major exchanges are now trying to find ways to issue their tokens by the end of the year.
+VCs appear to have made money on paper, but in reality, they have not realized those gains.
+Traders in the secondary market are generally trapped, and project parties are also very anxious.
+Projects that have already been listed are waiting to cash out and continue working, while projects that missed the golden window in March to get listed on major exchanges are now trying to find ways to issue tokens by the end of the year.

-The fundamental reason for this state of anxiety is the lack of liquidity in the market, which cannot absorb the volume.
+The fundamental reason for this state of anxiety is the lack of liquidity in the market, which cannot absorb the orders.
 Not only are project parties and VCs anxious, but even the agencies that help project parties with marketing are also anxious.
-I sense that the businesses that can truly help project parties or VCs solve liquidity issues are the ones that are still making money, and they are doing quite well.
-Besides that, everyone is generally anxious and losing money.
+I feel that the businesses that can truly help project parties or VCs solve liquidity issues are still making money, and quite well.
+Apart from that, everyone is generally anxious and losing money.

-As for hot topics, there hasn't been anything particularly obvious this year.
-The Ethereum ecosystem is hard to describe, and Layer 2 has already become aesthetically fatigued.
+As for hot topics, there are indeed no particularly obvious ones this year.
+The Ethereum ecosystem is hard to describe, and Layer 2 has already reached aesthetic fatigue.
 The Solana ecosystem is lively, but no particularly new things have emerged.
-We are thinking about what Solana's third growth curve will rely on; some are discussing concepts like DePIN, but those aren't particularly novel either.
+We are pondering what the third growth curve of Solana will rely on; some are discussing concepts like DePIN, but those are not particularly novel either.

 Regarding the Ton ecosystem, I am personally trying to support some projects.
-Although I predicted last year that the traffic dividends of the Ton ecosystem would rise, the actual projects I participated in were still quite few.
-Now I am starting to change my view; through engaging with some projects, I find that the quality of traffic in the Ton ecosystem seems to have improved.
-Although there are still a lot of bots and junk accounts, compared to the currently rampant infrastructure projects, the Ton ecosystem at least provides a space for users to interact and operate.
+Although I predicted last year that the traffic dividend of the Ton ecosystem would rise, the actual projects I participated in were still relatively few.
+Now I am starting to change my view; through contact with some projects, I find that the quality of traffic in the Ton ecosystem seems to have improved.
+Although there are still a lot of bots and junk accounts, compared to the currently rampant infrastructure projects, the Ton ecosystem at least provides a field for users to actually interact and operate.

-2. Discussing Views on Popular Ecosystems like Ethereum, Solana, and TON
+2. Thoughts on Popular Ecosystems like Ethereum, Solana, and TON

-Mercy: As an independent researcher, how do you view the development trends of the Crypto industry over the next one to two years?
+Mercy: As an independent researcher, how do you view the development trends of the Crypto industry in the next one to two years?

-Chen Jian: First, I want to emphasize that as industry practitioners, we must maintain an optimistic attitude towards Crypto.
-If you think this industry is going to fail, then you should leave as soon as possible.
+Chen Jian: First of all, I want to emphasize that as industry practitioners, we must maintain an optimistic attitude towards Crypto.
+If you think this industry is going to fail, you should leave as soon as possible.
 This is not only a professional attitude but also essential for your long-term survival in this industry.

 From a rational perspective, I believe that next year's market will be relatively good.
-The world is easing and cutting interest rates, and aside from US stocks, Crypto seems to be a better investment choice.
-However, when it comes to practical operations, the current market state is indeed perplexing.
+The world is easing and lowering interest rates; apart from the US stock market, Crypto seems to be a better investment choice.
+However, when it comes to practical operations, the current market state indeed feels complicated.

-Currently, there are two main points causing panic: First, Bitcoin is still hovering above $60,000, while altcoins have dropped to levels lower than during the bear market.
-If Bitcoin fluctuates slightly, altcoins may suffer even greater impacts.
-Second, it seems that this industry is still dominated by off-exchange funds; for example, we are constantly monitoring the inflow and outflow of funds related to ETFs.
+Currently, there are two points that are most alarming: First, Bitcoin is still hovering above $60,000, while altcoins have dropped to levels lower than during the bear market.
+If Bitcoin fluctuates slightly, altcoins may suffer a greater impact.
+Second, this industry still seems to be dominated by off-exchange funds; for example, we are constantly monitoring the inflow and outflow of funds related to ETFs.

-From the perspective of the primary market, I believe that current projects can be divided into two categories.
-The first category is "similar" projects, where the teams, sectors, and valuations are not luxurious or top-tier, but also not grassroots.
-These projects are currently in a difficult situation, and I suggest they prioritize generating revenue, whether through gas fees, selling nodes, or other means, as long as they can create actual interactions for users on their products.
-They should focus on this rather than rushing to issue tokens; perhaps they can survive without issuing tokens, but once they do, they may die faster.
+From the perspective of the primary market, I think current projects can be divided into two categories.
+The first category is "similar" projects, where the team, track, and valuation are not luxurious or top-tier, but also not grassroots.
+These projects are currently in a difficult situation, and I advise them to prioritize revenue generation, whether through charging gas fees, selling nodes, or other means.
+As long as they can create actual interactions for users on their products, they should focus on that and not rush to issue tokens.
+Perhaps they can survive without issuing tokens, but once they do, they may die faster.

-The second category consists of projects with unique advantages that occupy key positions in their sectors or have excellent teams and VC backgrounds.
-If you are optimistic about next year's market, issuing your assets now while you are at the "halfway up the mountain" or "at the foot of the mountain" might be a good choice.
+The other category consists of projects with unique advantages that occupy key positions in their tracks or have excellent teams and VC backgrounds.
+If you are optimistic about next year's market, issuing your assets now while being "halfway up the mountain" or "at the foot of the mountain" could be a good choice.
 However, it is important to note that if your project cannot get listed on major exchanges and lacks top-tier institutional support, getting listed on smaller exchanges may be quite bleak.

-I also want to remind everyone, especially retail investors, to pay attention to two types of projects: first, those that purely lack revenue models, and second, those that have made a lot of money before issuing tokens.
+I also want to remind everyone, especially retail investors, to be cautious of two types of projects: one is projects that purely lack revenue models, and the other is projects that have made a lot of money before issuing tokens.
 The former may only be able to recover by selling tokens, while the latter, although appearing wealthy and ambitious, may not necessarily use that money to support token prices.

-In summary, I believe there is still significant growth potential in the Crypto industry over the next 1-2 years.
+Overall, I believe that the Crypto industry still has significant growth potential in the next 1-2 years.
 However, in terms of operations, traders need to make choices based on their risk preferences and market judgments.

 Mercy: Vitalik recently stated on Twitter that next year he will only focus on Layer 2 projects that have reached a certain stage.
 How do you interpret the meaning behind this statement?

-Chen Jian: Vitalik's statement mainly has two implications.
+Chen Jian: Vitalik's statement mainly has two layers of meaning.
 First, he categorizes Layer 2 projects into three stages, with the highest stage being fully decentralized Layer 2, including decentralized sequencers.
-This aligns with Ethereum's technical roadmap and philosophy.
+This aligns with Ethereum's technical route and philosophy.
 Vitalik hopes to guide more Layer 2 projects to develop in this direction.

-We know that the main way Layer 2 projects make money, aside from issuing tokens, is by earning transaction fees.
+We know that the main way Layer 2 projects make money, apart from issuing tokens, is through transaction fees.
 These fees are usually earned by the projects' own nodes.
-Faced with such significant interests, it is very difficult to require Layer 2 projects to be decentralized.
+Faced with such significant interests, it is challenging to require Layer 2 projects to be decentralized.
 However, if Layer 2 is not decentralized, it contradicts Ethereum's future development direction.
 Therefore, Vitalik hopes to guide Layer 2 towards decentralization through this approach.

-But I believe achieving this goal will be quite challenging for two main reasons:
+But I believe achieving this goal will be quite difficult for two main reasons:

 1. The power of interest groups is too strong.
-Leading Layer 2 projects like Base, Arbitrum, and Optimism have very substantial gas revenues.
-Especially for projects like Base that do not issue tokens, if they do not earn through gas fees, it is equivalent to doing public welfare.
+Leading Layer 2 projects like Base, Arbitrum, and Optimism generate considerable gas revenue.
+Especially for projects like Base that do not issue tokens, if they do not make money through gas fees, it is equivalent to doing charity.

 2. The development prospects of the Ethereum ecosystem are concerning.
 Although I personally mainly participate in the Ethereum ecosystem, I must admit that Ethereum's performance in this round has been disappointing.
 Many analyses have pointed out the current issues with Ethereum.

 Despite this, I still believe that in the long run, Ethereum remains the ecosystem with the highest level of decentralization and spirit.
-The Ethereum Foundation's mission and entire roadmap are dedicated to being as open and decentralized as possible.
-Therefore, I believe that in the long run, Ethereum will still be a field capable of nurturing innovation.
+The mission of the Ethereum Foundation and the entire roadmap are committed to being as open and decentralized as possible.
+Therefore, I think that in the long run, Ethereum will still be a field capable of nurturing innovation.

 Regarding the Layer 2 track, my view is: if you are a consumer-facing application with a large user base, issuing your own Layer 2 or application chain is a great choice.
-This way, you can not only earn money by issuing tokens but also continuously generate income by charging users gas fees.
+This way, you can not only make money by issuing tokens but also continuously earn income by charging users gas fees.

 However, for platform-level Layer 2 projects, I have lost interest.
 I have even started to refuse to cooperate or participate with such projects as much as possible.